Siddi

-The Siddi ([sɪdːiː]), also known as the Sheedi, Sidi, or Siddhi, or Habshi are an ethnic group inhabiting India and Pakistan.
-They are primarily descended from the Bantu peoples of the Zanj coast in Southeast Africa and Ethiopia, most whom arrived to the indian subcontinent through the Arab Slave Trade.
+The Siddi ([sɪdːiː]), also known as the Sheedi, Sidi, or Siddhi, are an ethnic group living in Pakistan and India.
+They are primarily descended from the Bantu peoples of the Zanj coast in Southeast Africa, most of whom came to the Indian subcontinent through the Indian Ocean slave trade.
 Others arrived as merchants, sailors, indentured servants, and mercenaries.
-The Siddi population is currently estimated at around 850,000 individuals, with Karnataka, Gujarat and Hyderabad in India and Makran and Karachi in Pakistan serving as the main population centres.
-Siddis are primarily Muslims, although some are Hindus and others belong to the Catholic Church.

-Although often economically and socially marginalised as a community today, Siddis have played large roles in the politics of the subcontinent.
-The most famous Siddi, Malik Ambar, effectively controlled the Ahmadnagar Sultanate in the Deccan.
-He played a major role, politically and militarily, in Indian history by limiting the penetration of the Mughal power into the Deccan Plateau.

 Etymology

 There are conflicting hypotheses on the origin of the name Siddi.
 One theory is that the word derives from sahibi, an Arabic term of respect in North Africa, similar to the word sahib in modern India and Pakistan.
 A second theory is that the term Siddi is derived from the title borne by the captains of the Arab vessels that first brought Siddi settlers to India; these captains were known as Sayyid.

-Similarly, another term for Siddis, habshi, is held to be derived from Al-Habash, Arabic for Abyssinia, whence came the ships that first delivered Siddi slaves to the subcontinent.
+A different name occasionally used for the Siddi is the term "Habshi".
+While originally used to refer specifically to people from Abyssinia, the term later became more broadly used to refer to Africans of any ethnicity, but not necessarily referring to the Siddi specifically.
+Similarly, this term for Siddis is held to be derived from the common name for the captains of the Abyssinian ships that also first delivered Siddi slaves to the subcontinent.
+Historian Richard M. Eaton states Habshis were initially pagans sold by Ethiopian Christians to Gujarati merchants for Indian textiles.

 Siddis are also sometimes referred to as Afro-Indians.
 Siddis were referred to as Zanji by Arabs; in China, various transcriptions of this Arabic word were used, including Xinji (辛吉) and Jinzhi (津芝).